 How Empathy Fosters Inclusion

 More than ever before, this season of life has brought the duality of the physical world to light.
-As COVID-19 numbers and variant cases increase, so does the number of people getting vaccinated against it.
 While the pandemic has taken away so much of what society needs to function, it has brought opportunities to individuals they never had before.
 More recently, spring has arrived, and with it, the cool fresh air, the glamorous cherry blossoms, the blooming bulbs on front lawns and some long-awaited sunshine.
 It has a positive effect on me - I feel renewed, lighter, more awakened.
 At the same time, my heart is heavy from the recent spate of anti-Asian hate crimes.
 The atmosphere in our house and our diverse neighbourhood and community, are thick and muggy with fear, frustration, and anger.

 I was raised in the Hindu tradition and currently work as a children’s yoga teacher.
 Yoga informs much of my life.
 Many practitioners believe that yoga is a path to accepting the Universe’s dualities and that regularly applying its concepts to one’s life helps transcend these incompatible opposites.
 It’s a lofty goal for certain, and one I cannot claim to have achieved.
 However, I can say that yoga has made me more aware of the constant presence of these seemingly opposing forces and how to be, if not at ease, then at least present in the face of these opposites.